eProsima/Fast-DDS-monitor/README.md

 <br><br>

-*eProsima Fast DDS Monitor* is a graphical desktop application aimed at monitoring DDS environments deployed using the *eProsima Fast DDS* library.
+*eProsima DDS Monitor* is a graphical desktop application aimed at monitoring DDS environments deployed using the *eProsima Fast DDS* library.
 Thus, the user can monitor in real time the status of publication/subscription communications between DDS entities.
 They can also choose from a wide variety of communication parameters to be measured (latency, throughput, packet loss,